Table of Contents

 Having spent about half of my life in the Philippines, I must acknowledge that the stories, realizations, and experiences from that period can't truly be captured on this site.
 Nevertheless, the underlying theme persists—the lessons learned and memories from my upbringing continue to serve as a guiding influence, acting as a prevalent consultant and integral factor in shaping the way I approach life.

 I immigrated to the United States when I was nine years old.
 The big thing I like to tell people when asked about how I transitioned and approached culture shock once I immigrated is the fact that coming from a monocultural community where everyone shared similar appearances, beliefs, and languages, the variety/diversity in the U.S. took me by surprise.
-Having been raised in a monocultural community, where people looked and spoke like you, believed the same things, etc. It was surprising to me that, for instance, when I was coming down the escalator at O'Hare Airport in the Chicago area, there was a girl who had pink hair, or that there existed people who had darker skin than me, or that when walking past some people that there were some that didn't speak the same language.
-Rather than fearing this big change, however, I engaged my curiosity and was fascinated by literally everything and everyone, using my big mouth to strike up a conversation with people who didn't look like me or spoke like me and essentially investigating what made us different and if there were any significant similarities at all.
+Having been raised in a monocultural community, where people looked and spoke like you, believed the same things, etc. It was surprising to me that, for instance, when I was coming down the escalator at O'Hare Airport in the Chicago area, there was a girl who had pink hair, or that there existed people who had darker skin than I, or that when walking past some people that there were some that didn't speak the same language.
+Rather than fearing this big change, however, I engaged my curiosity and was fascinated by literally everything and everyone, using my big mouth to strike up a conversation with people who didn't look like me or spoke like me, and essentially investigating what made us different and if there were any significant similarities at all.
 Since then, the pursuit to navigate differences and appreciate diversity has been a continuous journey, driven by the memory of not having such experiences during the first half of my life.

 How immigration has impacted my identity and worldview revolves around my capacity for resilience, curiosity, and appreciation.
 I've always found myself more adventurous and curious than most people about my surroundings back in the Philippines, but those instincts were more or less driven by my identity as an only child rather than an immigrant.
 Upon immigrating to the United States, going off of my emerging appreciation for those who were different and more unique than I was, I found myself gauging my curiosity and appreciation more along the lines of my identity as an immigrant, more so than an only child.
 The fact that living around a monocultural community for the majority of my life was all I knew, and then being tossed into this diverse, developed, and totally different world after immigrating just invoked a curiosity in me that made me want to explore what else was out there and having appreciation be the driving force when interacting with people of different backgrounds, faiths, races, etc. Ever since I honed my curiosity and appreciation for such things in this way, it ultimately contributed to my growing capacity for resilience and change.
 Embracing change, whether personal growth or navigating different environments, has become second nature.
 Thus, all ventures I have along these lines, with these capacities, have given me deep admiration for the life and world we live in, and great understanding for anyone and everyone who comes my way.